Sean O'Malley Is Receiving Criticism Despite Fighting A Ranked Fighter

 After the masses called for O’Malley to face a ranked opponent, they got their wish–even though Paiva isn’t the most recognizable name, O’Malley maintains he’s a ranked opponent nonetheless.
 Fresh off his beatdown of UFC newcomer Kris Moutinho, O’Malley’s stock couldn’t be higher.

 “Suga” holds a professional record of 11-1.
 The 26-year-old was tasked with fighting Marlon Vera in his fifth UFC appearance.
 During the fight, O’Malley was doing well with kicks from range.
-However, while trying to disengage from the clinch, the rising star twisted his ankle and “Chito” capitalized.
+However, while trying to disengage from the clinch, the rising star suffered an injury to his peroneal nerve and “Chito” capitalized.
 Shortly after O’Malley fell to the ground, Vera rained elbows from guard until the referee stepped in to stop the contest.

 O’Malley, who is now on a two-fight winning streak, spoke on his podcast, the TimboSugarShow to address all of the antagonists giving him guff about not fighting ranked fighters.